thisisFIFI/profit-forest/README.md

 https://doi.org/10.1016/j.ejor.2018.11.072)

 We refered to his github page as well, to learn the implementation of the ProfTree algorithm for constructing profit driven decision trees for customer churn prediction. https://github.com/SebastiaanHoppner/ProfTree

+Welcome to any further discussions on this topic and our project :)